ghiggi/sat-bucket/docs/source/installation.rst

 .. code-block:: bash

-   conda install -c conda-forge sat-bucket
+   conda install -c conda-forge satellite-bucket

 .. note::
    In an alternative to conda, if you are looking for a lightweight package manager you could use `micromamba <https://micromamba.readthedocs.io/en/latest/>`__.

 **With pip:**

-On Linux, prior to the installation of sat-bucket, you can install GEOS using your package manager (e.g. ``apt install libgeos-dev``).
-Then, install sat-bucket with:

 .. code-block:: bash

-   pip install sat-bucket
+   pip install satellite-bucket

 .. _installation_contributor: